 “I still can’t make sentient life?
 This is absolute shit.”

-Anodyne waited in the universe until life developed, and it started its own civilisation.
+Anodyne waited in the universe until life developed, and it started its own civilization.
 Towns started to form, and technology advanced, with electricity, religion, nations, and most importantly, war.
-Anodyne whispered into the ears of all who needed it until the wars consumed the planet, all the sentient species fell, first to the war, then the failing living conditions snuffed the life of those who survived the initial onslaught.
+Anodyne whispered into the ears of all who needed it until the wars consumed the planet; all the sentient species fell, first to the war, then the failing living conditions snuffed the life of those who survived the initial onslaught.

 “Perfect, an empty planet, with ruins that scatter across the landscapes.
 Now it is time to have some fun.
 I have been wanting to use this ever since I got it.”